kwaldenphd/python-intro/README.md

 <blockquote>The conversion equation is: <code>celsius = (fahrenheit - 32.0) * 5.0 / 9.0</code></blockquote>

 Q9: Write a program that asks the user to input the amount of change your program is to make, and then compute the number of quarters, dimes, nickels, and pennies that produces the correct change with the fewest coins possible.
 Answer to this question includes program + comments that document process and explain your code.

+In U.S. currency, one dollar ($1.00) equals one hundred (100) cents.
+The coins used to make change have a face value in cents.

+- Quarter = 25 cents
+- Dime = 10 cents
+- Nickel = 5 cents
+- Penny = 1 cent

 <blockquote>Note: Consider how store clerks give change to their customers.
 To be considerate, they always try to give the exact change using the fewest coins possible.
 It turns out that this can always be done (in U.S. currency) by giving as many quarters as possible, followed by as many dimes as possible, and so on down to pennies.</blockquote>